awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-ssh-in-amazon-lightsail.md

 In Lightsail, the SSH key pairs you use are AWS Region specific\.
 Lightsail creates a **Default** key in each region\.
 If you want to create a new key pair to use with your instances, you'll need to create or upload a new key pair in each region where you have Lightsail instances\.
 After you create a new key pair, you can upload the same key to multiple regions\.
 For more information, see [Regions and Availability Zones in Lightsail](understanding-regions-and-availability-zones-in-amazon-lightsail.md)\.

+NOTE: If you are using a Mac with 10.15.5 (Catalina) - You can connect to your AWS Lightsail Instance by simply downloading the .pem file from the Account page.
+After that, in order to ensure that the SSH connection is working, you will need to first download it to a directory and from there changemode or chmod 600 the file.
+From there, while working in the same directory, the following command will ensure that you can connect without a problem: ssh -i "....pem" username@publicIPAddress

 ## Using an SSH client such as PuTTY<a name="setting-up-putty-and-other-clients"></a>

 To set up PuTTY to connect to your Lightsail instance, see [Set up PuTTY to connect to your Lightsail instance](lightsail-how-to-set-up-putty-to-connect-using-ssh.md)\.